containers/toolbox/doc/toolbox-enter.1.md

 When invoked without any options, `toolbox enter` will try to enter the default toolbox container for the host, or if there's only one container available then it will use it.
-If there aren't any containers, `toolbox enter` will offer to create one for you.
+On Fedora, the default container is known as `fedora-toolbox-N`, where N is the release of the host.
+If there aren't any containers, `toolbox enter` will offer to create the default one for you.

 A specific container can be selected using the CONTAINER argument.